Kyle Tucker Player Props: Astros vs. Dodgers

 Dodgers Pitching Rankings

-- The 8.7 strikeouts per nine innings compiled by the Dodgers pitching staff ranks 16th in MLB.
+- The Dodgers pitching staff ranks 15th in MLB with a collective 8.7 strikeouts per nine innings.

-- The Dodgers have a 4.54 team ERA that ranks 23rd across all MLB pitching staffs.
+- The Dodgers have a 4.51 team ERA that ranks 23rd among all league pitching staffs.

-- Dodgers pitchers combine to surrender 91 total home runs at a rate of 1.2 per game (to rank 21st in baseball).
+- The Dodgers rank 21st in baseball in home runs surrendered (93 total, 1.2 per game).

-- The Dodgers will look to Sheehan (0-0) in his second start this season.
+- Miller (3-1) takes the mound for the Dodgers in his sixth start of the season.
+He has a 2.83 ERA in 28 2/3 innings pitched, with 28 strikeouts.

 © 2023 Data Skrive.
 All rights reserved.